richmondu/libfaceid/README.md

 One of the use cases of face recognition is for security identity authentication.
 This is a convenience feature to authenticate with system using one's face instead of inputting passcode or fingerprint scanning.

+[Apple's Face ID technology](https://support.apple.com/en-us/HT208108) will be used as baseline in identity authentication use case of face recognition.

 #### Face Enrollment

 - Should support dynamic enrollment of faces.
 Tied up with the maximum number of users the existing system supports.